 The CTRPCV holds fundraising social events throughout Connecticut and accepts donations for its CTRPCV Community Service Fund.
-The Community Service Fund is a domestic and international grants program that has been in place since 2005.
-Thanks to membership dues (no longer being collected), raffles during CTRPCV events, and generous donations from individuals and organizations, the CTRPCV Community Service Fund awards grants to Peace Corps Volunteers who are presently serving and working on projects in their country of service or Returned Peace Corps Volunteers who are working on community projects at home or abroad.
+The Community Service Fund has a domestic and international grants program that has been in place since 2005.
+Our grants are funded by raffles during CTRPCV events and generous donations from individuals and organizations.
+The CTRPCV Community Service Fund awards grants to currently serving Peace Corps Volunteers whose home residence is Connecticut and are presently working on projects in their country of service.
+We ask PCVs to send us their Peace Corps Partnership Program Proposal with their CTRPCV Grant application.
+In addition, we also give grants to Connecticut Returned Peace Corps Volunteers who are working on community projects at home or abroad.

 Through the CTRPCV Community Service Fund, CTRPCV provides financial assistance to education, health, small businesses and community development projects that are supported by its members at home and/or abroad.
+Grants cannot be used to pay salaries, and CTRPCV prefers projects that are sustainable.
 Past grants include:

 - Bicycles for caregivers at Malawi Children’s Village